kevinsullivan/cs2120f22/src/instructor/lectures/lecture_2.md

 it means for equality to be symmetric is that *if* x = y (for *any* x and y of any type), then y = x.

-By transitive, we mean that if x is related to y and y is related to z, then x is related to z.
+When we say that a relation r, is transitive, we mean that, for all objects, x, y, and z, if x is related to y by r, and y is is related to z by r, then x must be related to z by r (otherwise r is not transitive).

 Example: Consider the friends relation on people in Facebook.
 Is it reflexive? symmetric? transitive?